Industrial Air Compressor Preventative Maintenance

 To protect the health and performance of the air compressor motor, grease the bearings every 4,000 hours.
 Be sure to inspect the bearings at quarterly intervals between each greasing to ensure they remain sufficiently lubricated.

-For an air compressor to go about its internal motions, it is crucial for the belts to have proper tension.
+For an air compressor to go about its internal motions, the belts must have proper tension.
 The rubber of each belt must also remain firm, yet flexible, to ensure balanced movement between the pulleys of connected parts.
 Over time, however, the rubber on a belt will inevitably wear down and crack in certain places.
 Therefore, it is crucial to replace the belts before they lose their tension or, even worse, snap in the middle of an operation.

 Inspect each belt once per week to verify they are free of wear.
 Adjust the tension if necessary and replace each belt once wear takes hold.